 Online poker is now legal in the US but only if each state passes legislation to regulate and license operators.
 Ohio has not yet passed any such legislation so there are no legal options at this time.
 You won’t get in trouble for playing at offshore poker sites, but there is no oversight to ensure sites give you a fair game.

 Several states have pursued online poker and residents of those states are able to play at licensed poker sites based in the US.
-When Ohio finally passes legislation of its own, I’ll be happy to make recommendations.
+When Ohio finally passes legislation of its own, we’ll be happy to make recommendations.
 For now, it’s best to wait until that happens.
 There are no guarantees when it comes to playing at unlicensed foreign poker sites.

 It’s basically the same story for online casinos in Ohio.
 Internet gambling is now legal at the federal level but each state must pass legislation to actually make it happen.
 No state lawmakers have even drafted legislation on this front so it’ll probably be a few years at the earliest before we see legal online blackjack or slots.